jwheatonumich/stinger-stories/submit.markdown

 Up to three pieces by an author at a time.
 We support simultaneous submissions, but please let us know if your piece is accepted elsewhere immediately.

+We accept previously published works, but please let us know where it has been published in your email.

 <b>Publication Details:</b>

 Unfortunately, we are not a paying market.